Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Candidates who fail the Preliminary Examination may apply to retake the Preliminary Examination.
-Failing candidates will receive a letter from the Chair of the Examination Committee detailing specific areas of weakness to aid in their preparation for the next examination.
+Failing candidates will receive a letter from the Examination Director detailing specific areas of weaknesses and strengths to aid in their preparation for the next examination.

 The Certifying Examination is an oral examination which is divided into 6 sections, each of which covers a specific area of diagnostic imaging:

-All cases will be referenced to a specific objective listed in the current ACVR Certifying Examination Objectives, which is reviewed and updated annually by the ACVR Assistant Examiners, and is submitted for approval to the ACVR Executive Council.
+All cases will be referenced to a specific objective listed in the current ACVR Certifying Examination Objectives.

 Examination Committee members choose the cases used for each section.
-Each examiner selects cases for their own section but may also provide cases for other sections, as can the Chair and Co-Chair.
+Each examiner selects cases for their own section but may also provide cases for other sections, as can the Examination Chair and the Assistant Chair.
 Before being approved for final use, all cases, the expected responses and scoring criteria are reviewed by the entire examination committee for suitability.

 Candidates should be prepared to evaluate each case as if providing consultation to another veterinarian.
 Sufficient clinical information will be provided to evaluate each case.
 Examiners are listening for a systematic evaluation of the study, listing of pertinent imaging findings, and discussion of which of the findings they believe are significant.
 Candidates should assess the imaging findings in a meaningful manner without spending a large amount of time on the review of normal findings.
 Candidates should present a compilation of findings leading to an imaging diagnosis, followed by an appropriate, ranked list of differential diagnoses if the imaging diagnosis is not specific.
 Candidates should demonstrate an understanding of the pathophysiology of observed abnormalities, and provide a rational justification for the use of any ancillary studies, views or special procedures.
 The pattern of discussion should convince the examiner that the candidate understands what can be concluded from the images.
 Though interaction between the examiner and candidate is limited, the examiner may ask for further clarification, description or elaboration of key anatomical, pathophysiological, or biomechanical issues.
 It is important that the examiner clearly understand the candidate’s thought processes, prioritization, and conclusions.

-Names of candidates who pass the Certifying Examination are referred to the ACVR Executive Council, which votes to confer Diplomate status upon successful candidates.
+Names of candidates who pass the Certifying Examination are referred to the ACVR Executive Council, upon which a majority vote of approval will confer Diplomate status upon successful candidates.

-Failing candidates will receive a letter from the Chair of the Examination Committee detailing specific areas of weakness to aid in their preparation for the next examination.
+Failing candidates will receive a letter from the Chair of the Examination Committee detailing specific areas of weakness and strengths to aid in their preparation for the next examination.